Review When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 t-force 7600 ddr5 memory

 So what have we proven here?
 Quicker memory is quicker?
 Duh, well obviously.
-But it is good to see how much of a difference the extra 1600MT/s can make even though it is in Gear 2 mode (the processor's integrated memory controller or IMC runs at half the speed of the memory clock).
+But it is good to see how much of a difference the extra 1600MT/s can make even though it is in Gear 2 mode (the processor's integrated memory controller or IMC runs at half the speed of the memory clock in this mode).
 If we look at the decompression and compression score of 7-Zip, having the faster memory really starts to make a difference, and combined with a decent dGPU you start to see even more gains.
 And web browsing also sees a decent improvement when you have faster RAM.

 Also in case you are wondering about AMD's performance with this, the kit is only XMP-certified, so we were not able to test it with AMD Ryzen.